iamshishirgaire/IOE-Syllabus-Data/faculties/automobile/8sem/e2/vehicle_body_engineering_and_safety.md

-## Syllabus

-**VEHICLE BODY ENGINEERING AND SAFETY<br>
-AM 76501**

-**Course objectives**

-At the end of the course, the students will be able to:

-1. Be familiar with vehicle body history
-2. Have a sound knowledge for the design of the vehicles body to give maximum comfort for the passengers and be exposed to the methods of streamlining the vehicles body to minimize drag.
-3. Understand safety requirements for vehicle body.

-**Course Content**

 1. **Introduction (4 hours)**
    - History and development of motor car body
    - Creation of a new design from concept to realization